BSC-CNS-EAPM/Neoantigens-NOAH/README.md

 > [!WARNING]
 > Do not call _prepare_for_denovo if the hla is part of the hla used to create the model or it will crash!

-You can find which HLAs have a model assigned with: my_model.hla_list  which is a list of hla identifiers You can find which unknown HLAS have been already prepared with: my_model.unknown_hla_map.keys() which is also a list of hla identifiers
+You can find which HLAs have a model assigned with: my_model.hla_list  which is a list of hla identifiers.
+You can find which unknown HLAS have been already prepared with: my_model.unknown_hla_map.keys() which is also a list of hla identifiers.

-Finally if you want to process peptides with different length than the model, you should use
+Finally if you want to process peptides with different length than the model, you should use:

     my_model._diffsize_score(peptide, hla)